• Skip to primary navigation

 I’ve written two posts, one talking about tile-to-wood transitions and the other about carpet-to-tile transitions.

-So, let’s talk about some uneven floor transition ideas for tile.
+So, we’ll assume you’re unable to make the floors even.
+Consequently, here are some uneven floor transition ideas for tile.

 The List of Uneven Floor Transition Strips